beejjorgensen/bgc/src/bgc_part_3300_time.md

 # Date and Time Functionality

+> "Time is an illusion.
+Lunchtime doubly so."
+> ---Ford Prefect, The Hitchhikers Guide to the Galaxy

 This isn't too complex, but it can be a little intimidating at first, both with the different types available and the way we can convert between them.